xtreme2020/laravel-htmx-examples/README.md

-# Laravel with HTMX infinite scroll and Laravel Pagination Example
+# Laravel with HTMX infinite scroll and Laravel Pagination, also include live search Example

 ## Project Setup